Genibook/.github/profile/README.md

 ## How we built it 🛠

-Eddie used python.
+Eddie used python and go and flutter/dart.

-The python was used in the backend, where webscraping and data processing took place, while dart was used for the application building process.
+The python was used in the backend, where webscraping and data processing took place, (now go) while dart was used for the application building process.

 ## Why we built it 💭